bozuko/bozuko/content/app/terms.md

 <Privacy Policy>.
 Unless you have provided consent, we will not disclose any personally identifiable information
-about you except as described in our [Privacy Policy] or unless we are required to do so by law or in the good faith belief that such disclosure is (i) necessary to conform with applicable laws or comply with legal process, enforce these Terms of Use or protect and defend Bozukoís rights or property or (ii) made in connection with the sale of all or substantially all of the equity and/or assets of Bozuko or the Site in order to facilitate the continued operation of the Site.
+about you except as described in our [Privacy Policy] or unless we are required to do so by law or in the good faith belief that such disclosure is (i) necessary to conform with applicable laws or comply with legal process, enforce these Terms of Use or protect and defend Bozuko‚Äôs rights or property or (ii) made in connection with the sale of all or substantially all of the equity and/or assets of Bozuko or the Site in order to facilitate the continued operation of the Site.

 4. **Trademarks**

-    Bozuko and Bozukoís logo and other product and service names of Bozuko are trademarks of Bozuko, Inc.
+    Bozuko and Bozuko‚Äôs logo and other product and service names of Bozuko are trademarks of Bozuko, Inc.

 5. **Submissions**